amieles/astro_repo_02/dbt/jaffle_shop/README.md

 This project has been modified from the original to highlight some of the features of Cosmos.
 Namely:

 - tags have been added to the models

+making an insificant change to image to test dockerfile build functionality